infradev1/k8s-pod-monitor/README.md

 ## 🚀 Features

 - Watches all pods across namespaces (or a specific namespace)
-- Detects and logs container restarts
+- Detects and logs pod restarts
+- Detects and logs waiting/terminated control plane containers (if -n kube-system)
 - Supports `~/.kube/config` (works out of the box with KinD, Minikube, or EKS)
 - Built with `client-go` and `cobra`